-95 fear.
-Fear arises from worrying about losing what we have and not getting what we desire.
+fear.
+Arises from worrying about losing what we have and not getting what we desire.

-- 96 ten thousand.
-A metaphor referring to the many habitual thoughts, actions, and demons that can hinder the practitioner. - 97 donning the armor and leaving home.
-Means practicing the Dharma and being ready to fight the "ten thousand". - 98 demons.
-Refers to the four kinds of demons (or Maras) that block one's practice: the five skandhas (skandha-mara), the five poisons (klesha-mara), death (matyu-mara), and the heavenly demons.
-(Also see annotation 80 "heavenly demon" on page 42.)
+- ten thousand.
+A metaphor referring to the many habitual thoughts, actions, and demons that can hinder the practitioner. - donning the armor and leaving home.
+Means practicing the Dharma and being ready to fight the "ten thousand". - demons.
+Refers to the four kinds of demons (or Maras) that block one's practice: the five skandhas (skandha-mara), the five poisons (klesha-mara), death (matyu-mara), and the demons of heaven.

-Chapter 34: Dharma of the Middle Way99
+Chapter 34: Dharma of the Middle Way

-One night a shramana100 was reciting the Sutra Bequeathed by Kashyapa Buddha.
+One night a shramana was reciting the Sutra Bequeathed by Kashyapa Buddha.
 His tone was woeful and tense.
-Plagued by doubts101, he thought of abandoning the monastic life.
+Plagued by doubts, he thought of abandoning the monastic life.
 The Buddha asked him, "What did you do when you were a householder?"
 He said, "I was fond of playing the lute."
 The Buddha asked, "What happens when the strings are too loose?"
 He replied, "There is no sound."
 "What happens when the strings are too taut?"
 He replied, "The sound is discordant."
 "What happens when the strings are neither too loose nor too taut?"
 He replied, "All the sounds are in harmony."
 The Buddha said, "It is the same when a shramana is practicing the Way.
 If his mind is properly tuned, he will attain the Way.
 If he pursues the Way too impetuously, his body will be weary.
 If his body is weary, his mind will be vexed.
 If vexations arise, his practice will regress.
 If his practice regresses, his faults will increase.
 However, if he remains pure, serene, and joyful, he will not lose the Way."